buchholz-sean/dwa-dynamic-form-builder/README.md

 ## How it works

-The `genForm` method accepts an array of objects with a required `type` property and optional `id` property.
-Some input types accept other optional properties, too.
+The `genForm` method accepts an array of objects with a required `type` property and other optional properties.

 The recognized input types and their optional properties are: